dkelshaw/dkelshaw.github.io/README.md

 This inforgraphic shows the various freshmen populations of Lehigh University's numerous schools.
 While many would think that Lehigh's school of engineering would yield the highest numbers, I was surprised to see that the College of Arts and Sciences actually has the largest first-year population.
 This finding shows that the engineering population at Lehigh is declining while more liberal arts focused areas are on the rise.

 # Dropout Rates Across the Country
-## Source: _‘A dereliction of duty’: The college dropout scandal — and how to fix it_ by Valerie Strauss
+## Source: "‘A dereliction of duty’: The college dropout scandal — and how to fix it" by Valerie Strauss
 <img src="https://github.com/dkelshaw/dkelshaw.github.io/blob/main/J25%20Infographic%20Assignment.png?raw=true" width="300" height="700" />